daveykemp/daveykemp.github.io/research.md

 * Causes and consequences of rapid deoxygenation in Earth history
 * Hydroclimate responses to extreme warming
+* Anthropogenic impacts on modern sedimentary systems
+* Quantifying the mechanisms and rates of deep time climate change
 * Numerical modeling of sedimentary systems
 * Cyclostratigraphic timescale construction